Matherunner/hldoc/source/weapons.rst

 The tripmine is a high explosive that proved to be useful in speedrunning for damage boosting.
 As a weapon, it only admits the primary attack.
 The weapon first traces a line from the player's gun position to 128 units ahead in the direction of the player's unit forward vector :math:`\mathbf{\hat{f}}`.
 If the line hits an entity, and if the entity is not a conveyor (i.e. does not have the ``FL_CONVEYOR`` flag set), then the weapon will create a ``monster_tripmine`` entity on the target surface.
 Specifically, if :math:`\mathbf{e}` is the point hit by the trace line and :math:`\mathbf{\hat{n}}` is the plane normal, then the origin of the tripmine entity is set to be :math:`\mathbf{e} + 8\mathbf{\hat{n}}`.
 Regardless of whether the trace line hits an entity though, the next primary attack will only be allowed 0.3s later.

 ..
-TODO: explain why won't be hit by explosions: due to FindEntity in sphere, and as long as flFraction == 1 then will apply damage
+TODO: explain why will be hit by explosions: due to FindEntity in sphere, and as long as flFraction == 1 then will apply damage

 The tripmine entity has very low health of 1, a unit forward vector :math:`\mathbf{\hat{f}} = \mathbf{\hat{n}}`, and a movetype of ``MOVETYPE_FLY``, which ignores gravity.
 Initially, it does not collide with any entity due to being a ``SOLID_NOT``.
 This makes the tripmine impossible to be hit by any line trace and therefore any weapon, except for explosions.
 On spawn, it waits for 0.2s, then initiates the power up process.
 At a high level, this process involves the tripmine entity trying to find the entity it is attached to (hereinafter known as the *host entity*, the tripmine being the "parasite") and making sure that entity does not change its origin position and the angles.
 In the beginning, it does not know the host entity.
 It tries to find it by tracing a line from :math:`\mathbf{r} + 8 \mathbf{\hat{f}}` to :math:`\mathbf{r} - 32 \mathbf{\hat{f}}`, where :math:`\mathbf{r}` is the tripmine origin and :math:`\mathbf{\hat{f}}` is the tripmine's unit forward vector.
 Then there are three cases that follows: